Jack A. Fusco

 Courtney R. Mather

-Mr. Mather has served as Portfolio Manager of Icahn Capital, the entity through which Carl C. Icahn manages investment funds, since December 2016, and was previously Managing Director of Icahn Capital from April 2014 to November 2016.
-Mr. Mather is responsible for identifying, analyzing, and monitoring investment opportunities and portfolio companies for Icahn Capital.
+Courtney R. Mather, CAIA, CFA, FRM is a member of our Audit Committee.
+Mr. Mather served as Portfolio Manager of Icahn Capital, the entity through which Carl C. Icahn manages investment funds, from December 2016 until February 2020, and was previously Managing Director of Icahn Capital from April 2014 to November 2016.
+Mr. Mather was responsible for identifying, analyzing, and monitoring investment opportunities and portfolio companies for Icahn Capital.
 Prior to joining Icahn Capital, Mr. Mather was at Goldman Sachs & Co. from 1998 to 2012, most recently as Managing Director responsible for Private Distressed Trading and Investing, where he focused on identifying and analyzing investment opportunities for both Goldman Sachs and clients.
-Mr. Mather has served as a director of: Caesars Entertainment Corporation, a diversified casino-entertainment provider, since March 2019; Newell Brands Inc., a manufacturer and distributor of a broad range of consumer products, since March 2018; Conduent Inc., a provider of business process outsourcing services, since December 2016; Herc Holdings Inc., an international provider of equipment rental and services, since June 2016; and Ferrous Resources Limited, an iron ore mining company with operations in Brazil, since June 2015.
+Mr. Mather has served as a director of: Caesars Entertainment Corporation, a global casino-entertainment and hospitality services provider, since March 2019; Newell Brands Inc., a manufacturer and distributor of a broad range of consumer products, since March 2018; Conduent Inc., a provider of business process outsourcing services, since December 2016; Herc Holdings Inc., an international provider of equipment rental and services, since June 2016; TER Holdings I, Inc. (formerly known as Trump Entertainment Resorts, Inc.), a company engaged in real estate holdings, since February 2016; and Ferrous Resources Limited, an iron ore mining company with operations in Brazil, since June 2015.
 Mr. Mather was previously a director of: Freeport-McMoRan Inc., the world’s largest publicly traded copper producer, from October 2015 to March 2019; Federal-Mogul Holdings Corporation, a supplier of automotive powertrain and safety components, from May 2015 to January 2017; Viskase Companies Inc., a meat casing company, from June 2015 to March 2016; American Railcar Industries, Inc., a railcar manufacturing company, from July 2014 to March 2016; CVR Refining, LP, an independent downstream energy limited partnership, from May 2014 to March 2016; and CVR Energy, Inc., a diversified holding company primarily engaged in the petroleum refining and nitrogen fertilizer manufacturing industries, from May 2014 to March 2016.
-Ferrous Resources Limited, Federal-Mogul, American Railcar Industries, CVR Refining, CVR Energy, and Viskase are each indirectly controlled by Carl C. Icahn.
-Mr. Icahn also has a non-controlling interest in each of Newell Brands, Conduent, Herc Holdings, and Freeport-McMoRan through the ownership of securities.
+TER Holdings, Ferrous Resources Limited, Federal-Mogul, American Railcar Industries, CVR Refining, CVR Energy, and Viskase are each indirectly controlled by Carl C. Icahn.
+Mr. Icahn also has a non-controlling interest in each of Caesars Entertainment, Cheniere, Newell Brands, Conduent, Herc Holdings, and Freeport-McMoRan through the ownership of securities.
 Mr. Mather received a B.A. from Rutgers College, and attended the United States Naval Academy.
 Mr. Mather holds the Chartered Alternative Investment Analyst (CAIA), Chartered Financial Analyst (CFA), and Certified Financial Risk Manager (FRM) professional designations.

 Donald F. Robillard, Jr.